-One summer, when he was 16 years old, Nicolas Bijan Pakzad was working alongside his father at his luxury men’s boutique on Rodeo Drive.
-The shop, known simply as Bijan—and often referred to as the most expensive shop in the world—was slow that particular afternoon.
-Nicolas recalls, however, that in a sudden flurry, five Suburbans pulled up, secret service agents descended and President George Bush Sr. materialized.
+One summer when he was 16 years old, Nicolas Bijan Pakzad was working alongside his father at his luxury men’s boutique on Rodeo Drive.
+The store, known simply as Bijan—and often referred to as the most expensive shop in the world—was slow that particular afternoon.
+Nicolas recalls, however, that in a sudden flurry, five Suburbans pulled up, Secret Service agents descended and President George Bush Sr. materialized.
 Despite the distinguished guest, he remembers that his father was bereft: He hadn’t worn a tie that day.

 “My father said, ‘He came to visit me—a designer!
 He’s dressed so nicely, and I’m wearing a leather jacket!’”